 Trucking companies must pay more attention to proper loading and unloading procedures.
 But they can be a leading cause of truck accidents.
 For example, if a load is improperly secured, it could shift during transport, causing damage to the trailer or cargo itself.

-Similarly, if a truck is not loaded correctly, it could tip over or roll over while transporting goods.
+Similarly, if a truck is not loaded correctly, it could tip or roll over while transporting goods.
 These errors are especially prevalent among small businesses that use independent contractors to deliver products.

 They may need to learn how much weight their trucks should carry, so they rely on the contractor to ensure the loads are safe.
 But if the contractor fails to do their job, they could endanger the lives of everyone on board.